ivedeneev/CollectionKit/README.md

 let item = CollectionItem<CollectionCell>(item: "text").adjustsWidth(true)
 ```

-It means that width of this cell will be `collectionView.bounds.width` minus collectionView content insets and section insets. width from `estimatedSize` method is ignored for this case. `adjustsHeight(Bool)` method has same logic, but for vertical insets.
+It means that width of this cell will be equal to `collectionView.bounds.width` minus collectionView content insets and section insets. width from `estimatedSize` method is ignored for this case. `adjustsHeight(Bool)` method has same logic, but for vertical insets.

 ### Cell actions